phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

 - automatic optimization of images, e.g. downsizing or converting to *.WebP* images, is more rare out of the box, so plugins should be found or a [small script](https://github.com/phil-m-kopp/phil-m-kopp.github.io/blob/main/convertWebP.py) be included in the CI/CD pipeline
 - a CDN might not be necessary for text-focussed sites, though e.g. [Cloudflare](https://www.cloudflare.com/) offers a free, near zero-config solution while hosting with Netlify even comes with a CDN
 - larger popular JS libs like [charts.js](https://www.chartjs.org/) can be directly included from [cdnjs.com](https://cdnjs.com/)

-TODO: Google Search Console
+- [Google Search Console](https://search.google.com/search-console) is kind of the reverse of Google [Analytics](#analytics) regarding who delivers data to who: with Google Seach Console you prove you own your site and then **Google shares insights regarding SEO optimization e.g. what users search to get to your site via Google** - while **with Google Analytics you primarily share data with Google about what your users do there to get insights about possible marketing/business optimizations** in return

 ### Analytics

-- [**Google Analytics**](https://analytics.google.com/) is the **de facto standard** for website analytics, **free** and thus pretty much **well supported** in any [framework](#frameworks)
+- [**Google Analytics**](https://analytics.google.com/) is the **de facto standard** for website analytics, **free** and thus pretty much **well supported** in any [framework](#publishing-frameworks)
 - Other popular options like [Matomo](https://matomo.org/) often aren't free
 - [Amplitude](https://amplitude.com/)'s free plan seems usable
 - **Integration** is often achieve by simply including a **script snippet**
 - **Quite relevant from a privacy perspective**, as e.g. non-anonymized IP adresses are already considered **PII** and tracking is usually nothing users particularly like and openly agree to (compared to submitting ones email for a newsletter)
-- You may decide that e.g. authenticity is a key value for and **wouldn't change your content** in any way even if you know you could increase your traffic by e.g. focussing on content that your users prefer according to analytics - then you **can also save yourself a huge [privacy headache**](#imprint-privacy-policy-cookie-consent), maybe even a consent manager altogether (as tracking is usually the first 3rd-party service included in many sites)
+- You may decide that e.g. authenticity is a key value for and **wouldn't change your content** in any way even if you know you could increase your traffic by e.g. focussing on content that your users prefer according to analytics - then you **can also save yourself a huge** [**privacy headache**](#imprint-privacy-policy-cookie-consent), maybe even a consent manager altogether (as tracking is usually the first 3rd-party service included in many sites)

 ### Social Sharing

 Example: [:fontawesome-brands-x-twitter:](https://twitter.com/intent/tweet?text={{- page.title | urlencode -}}&url=https://philipp-kopp.com/{{- page.url | urlencode -}})

-- especially if your content niche is non-technical, sharing good content should be made as easy as possible to the user to invite traffic, usually via buttons/links
+- especially if your content niche is **non-technical, sharing good content should be made as easy as possible** to the user to invite traffic, usually via buttons/links
-- there's no need to e.g. include a facebook button as script and inviting privacy issues and degrading performance: all social service should provide a sharing url structure for desktop and mobile (e.g. ```whatsapp://send?text={text/url}```) can simply be looked up and put on the site as plain link/button (though consulting the documentation how to provide the current page url to the link is necessary)
+- there's **no need to e.g. include a facebook button as script and inviting privacy issues** and degrading performance: all social service should provide a **sharing url structure** for desktop and mobile (e.g. ```whatsapp://send?text={text/url}```) can simply be looked up and put on the site as plain link/button (though consulting the documentation how to provide the current page url to the link is necessary)
-- IMO those buttons could also be sticky, not only e.g. at the bottom of the page, if the readers want's to already share mid-read
+- IMO those buttons **could also be sticky**, not only e.g. at the bottom of the page, if the readers want's to already share mid-read
-- as more than about 6 buttons would start to become a bad user experience, it makes sense to adapt the selection of social buttons depending on your target audience possibly geographic location of your average reader (find out in your analytics tool)
+- as more than about 6 buttons would start to become a bad user experience, it makes sense to adapt the **selection of social buttons depending on your target audience possibly geographic location** of your average reader (find out in your analytics tool)

 ### Tags & Links